dali-lab/pine-beetle-backend/README.md

 - Constructed private capability for partners to pull Survey123 data to the database

 ### Implemented: Fall, 2019
+- Simplified code
+	- Refactored names across files
+	- Deleted legacy code
+- Restructured data models
+	- Created backend model for Spot Data
+	- Deleted legacy data models
+	- Refactored bacekn by renaming Spot model to Trapping data model
+	- Historical model = Summarized trapping data + Spot data
+- Enforced MVC model in backend
+	- Created Controllers Folder with Controllers Files and took the code out of the router file and put it into the controllers files if there was interaction with the database
+	- Created Services Folder with Services Files and took code out of router file and put it in the services files
+- Ensured functional pipeline from Survey123 to MongoDB
+	- Separated out functionality so pipeline code is more readable
+	- Tested pipeline with local data
+	- Simplified pipeline architecture - instead of diffing survey123 data, the data should just be pulled and replace data in our database for that year, it is more inefficient, however it is reliable.

 ### Expected Implementation: Winter, 2020
 - Automate pipeline from Survey123 to MongoDB for updated previously seen data